abeeds/RASP/README.md

 To build production, type `make prod`. <br>
 To create the env for a new developer, run `make dev_env`. <br>
 To run the server type `./local.sh` <br>

+## Backup and Restore
+To backup the cloud database type `./bkup.sh` <br>
+To restore the backup into the local datbaase type `./restore.sh` <br>
+Backups are found in db/bkup.
+This requires the cloud database password.